w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 TODO: How does a Parachain decide which channels should be accepted?
 Probably off-chain consensus/agreement?

+The accept message contains the following fields:

+`ChAccept`:
+* `index: int`: the index of the open request list.

 #### Workflow

 The receiving parachain can except a channel by calling into the